Vacation health careTravel health tips

 Other tips include:

-- Be aware of automobile safety and use seat belts when traveling.
+- Be aware ofvehicle safety.
+Use seat belts when traveling.

-- Upon arrival, check the local emergency number.
-Not all communities use 911.
+- Check the local emergency number for where you are.
+Not allplaces use 911.

 - When traveling long distances, expect your body to adjust to a new time zone at the rate of about 1 hour per day.